 - 1.1.
 To illustrate over the medium term how the Council's limited revenue and capital resources are prioritised to respond to increasing demand and unavoidable cost pressures for the delivery of key local statutory services, ensuring targeted support for the most vulnerable, whilst striving to deliver better value for money outcomes for all residents aligned to our new corporate plan priorities. - 1.2.
-To highlight the Council's approach and commitment to securing long term financial sustainability and more effective medium-term business and financial planning. - 1.3.
-To propose a fully funded integrated set of revenue budget initiatives and capital investment priorities for consultation, agreement and then submission to Council for approval.
+To highlight the Council's approach and commitment to securing long term financial sustainability and more effective medium-term business and financial planning.
+This report builds on the draft budget report presented to Cabinet on 4 January with updated information, refinement of proposals where appropriate and recognition of the many further contributions and feedback provided by Members throughout the consultation and scrutiny process. - 1.3.
+To agree a final fully funded integrated set of revenue budget initiatives and capital investment priorities for onward submission to Council for consideration and approval.